btRooke/verble/README.md

-# Hack the Burgh VIII
+# Hack the Burgh IIX